Nox13last/nox13last.github.io/_tabs/about.md

 ## Author's note

 Yes.
 This is insanely against the TOS. and I'm sure Squeenix would be mad at me if they found this.
 But I am ascribing to the trapdoor excuse that Yoshi-P provides: If you *are* going to contravene the rules, do not damage the experience for other players.
 No grief, no unfair advantages.
-No reason for the Square Special Task Force a reason to get mad.
+No need to give the Square Special Task Force a reason to get mad.
 I hope they *won't* be mad.
 This is a project of weird, arcane passion and genuine respect for the game.
 I am a Mentor and I wear the crown honestly.
 If you want to reach me in game: